tommm/flpavatar/readme.md

 ### Support
 Please visit [Xekko Resources](http://resources.xekko.co.uk/forum-11.html "Visit Xekko Resources") for support.

+#### Styling Avatars
+I don't provide support for styling the avatars and how they appear on your forum - including floating it to the right or adding borders around it.
+That's up to you to decide!

 #### Notes to Remember
 * Don't try and add avatars into the templates where you haven't enabled them.
 For example, if there are no permissions for avatars in search results, don't modify the search templates.
+* If you use a different default avatar remember to change its default size.
+You can do this at the top of ./inc/plugins/flpavatar.php and editing *DEF_FP_SIZE*.
 * *dimensions* contains scaled information depending on the *postmaxavatarsize* setting.
 If you want a consistent square avatar, use a set width with the image by replacing *dimensions* with `width="44" height="44"` (or whatever size you're aiming for).
+You can hardcode this setting globally by editing *MAX_FP_SIZE* at the top of ./inc/plugins/flpavatar.php.